 In addition to generating cheaper and cleaner electricity for their owners, solar carports also provide protection from the elements:

-Homeowners enjoy peace of mind in knowing that their electric vehicles have fuller batteries whenever they leave their houses
+Homeowners enjoy peace of mind in knowing that their electric vehicles are charged with clean energy

 Business owners who install solar carports with chargers give EV drivers another reason to walk through the door

 5. More Power Generation

 Although solar carports carry a higher price tag, they are easier to manipulate and optimize than traditional rooftop PV systems.
 It’s much easier to reorient a parking spot than it is to reposition an entire roof.
 And this allows installers to orient their clients’ carports in the optimal direction to maximize sun capture – and by extension, solar power generation, carbon offsets, and monthly savings.

 For residential carport installations, homeowners can qualify for the federal income tax credit, which could get them up to 30% off their installation through 2032.
 Some states also offer incentives, so be sure to read up on your areas of service so you can point clients in the right direction.
 For the 5kW carport system we outlined above, this could mean a savings of nearly $6,000 if the homeowner qualifies for the full tax credit.

 Some commercial solar carport installations could qualify for the 30% tax credit, but most will not currently.
 We recommend checking out state and local incentives for businesses to understand what a commercial system could qualify for.

 Is A Solar Panel Carport Right For Your Clients?

 Solar carports aren’t for everyone.
 And your own clients may be better off with a conventional rooftop solar installation or ground mount solar panels, provided their home or business has sufficient space and the right orientation.